dhellmann/pymotw-3/source/time/index.rst

 ===============

-One of the core functions of the :mod:`time` module is :func:`time`, which returns the number of seconds since the start of the epoch as a floating point value.
+One of the core functions of the :mod:`time` module is :func:`time`, which returns the number of seconds since the start of the "epoch" as a floating point value.

 .. literalinclude:: time_time.py
     :caption:
     :start-after: #end_pymotw_header

+The epoch is the start of measurement for time, which for UNIX systems is 0:00 on January 1, 1970.
 Although the value is always a float, actual precision is platform-dependent.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'time_time.py'))